Tipra Motha Party: History

 On 25 Feb 2019, Pradyot Bikram Manikya Deb Barma was appointed the President of Tripura Pradesh Congress Committee.
 Within a few months, Deb Barma resigned from the Pradesh Congress President post, accusing the Congress high command of pressuring him to accommodate 'corrupt people'.
-Almost three months later, he formed a social organization to work for the rights of the indigenous people.
+Almost three months later, he formed a social organisation to work for the rights of the indigenous people.

-On 5 February 2021, Deb Barma announced that his organization had become a political party and would contest the 2021 Tripura Tribal Areas Autonomous District Council election.
+On 5 February 2021, Deb Barma announced that his organisation had become a political party and would contest the 2021 Tripura Tribal Areas Autonomous District Council election.

 The Indigenous Nationalist Party of Twipra (INPT), Tipraland State Party (TSP) and IPFT (Tipraha) merged with the TIPRA in 2021.

+In the 2023 Tripura Legislative Assembly Election, TIPRA Motha fielded over 42 candidates in different constituencies.
+The party won 13 seats and became the first regional party in Tripura to become the main opposition.

+In March 2024, Tipra Motha joined Manik Saha-led Tripura government and Animesh Debbarma and Brishaketu Debbarma were sworn in as minister and Minister of State.